 Regardless of what size hard drive you use, the AirTV 2 will only use up to 2TB of hard drive space.
 So I wouldn’t go out and buy a 4TB drive for recordings expecting to build up a massive library.

-Sling TV isn’t known for a great channel interface.
+Sling TV isn’t known for a polished channel interface like you see on YouTube TV.
 But there are a couple of ways the Sling TV app serves up local channels that I thought were really nice.

 One quick way to get to live over-the-air channels is by hitting the up button — or in my case, it’s the top of the wheel on my remote control.